Our service now covers areas all across Canada

-Storage space for some, unfinished room for others, yet thanks to its size it’s a part of the house brimming with possibilities.
+Storage space for some, unfinished room for others, yet thanks to its size the basement is a part of the house brimming with possibilities.
 Whether you’re ready to invest or get inventive, there is no limit to your comfort.
-Make your basement transformation a reality without putting a break on your imagination!
+Make your basement transformation a reality without having to quash your creativity.

 Are you currently organizing a basement renovation project?
 We've prepared a highly practical checklist to help you manage the different steps involved in this project.
 Click here to check it out and be sure to keep it handy

 The basement is probably the part of the house that receives the least light, so why not illuminate it?
 Opt for materials that reflect or let light pass through, as well as for organic materials transposing the exterior inside.
 Think of integrating raw materials with light colours: blond wood, white stone and beige jute carpeting.

 A fireplace in the center of the room will provide a natural glow.
 To warm the basements’ cold floor, seal it with an epoxy for a shiny finish or choose a lightly coloured coating.

 Replace a traditional door with transparent glass or plexiglass behind which you can make a wine cellar.
 For furniture, opt for materials that reflect light: leather, varnish, and glossy finishes.
 Then combine your fixtures to add light to the entire area, without forgetting about the blinds or white curtains for the windows.

 Now that the basement is receiving more light, wouldn’t you like to maximize the space?
 If you’re tired of the immaculate white that’s persisted since the construction of your home, repaint the walls and floor with a palette of cooler or pastel shades.
 This will give the impression that the space is bigger than it is.